 "When you can accept and love the impossible, all is possible"

-There will always be a time when we will meet that “special” someone who will always say the wrong things to us, or do things which offends us
+For instance, there will always be a time when we will meet that “special” someone who will always say the wrong things to us, or do things which offends us

 In life, it is inevitable that we will meet someone who will be impossible to accept.